 If there is no current order in regards to custody of the children from the Probate and Family Court, the restraining order could award you custody of your children.
 A restraining order can also stop the abusive parent from communicating with your children.
 The court may also address visitation.
 You will likely have the ability to request that the abusive parent only spend time with the children at specified times, or under court appointed supervision.

-Your children are of utmost importance and their safety is vital.
+Protecting children in domestic violence situations is of utmost importance, and their safety is vital.
 The Law Office of Ann A. Thomson in Orange County provides protection for victims of domestic violence throughout Southern California.
 Call Ann’s office at 562-431-4333 or contact her for information or to request a free initial consultation.